Felony and Misdemeanor

 State-Specific Notifications About Felony and Misdemeanor Crimes

-Below, you will find state-specific notifications relevant to the misdemeanor question in the application.
+Below, you will find state-specific notifications relevant to the felony and misdemeanor question in the application.
+State-specific laws are intended for residents of that state applying to institutions within that state; they are not intended for multistate applications.
 This list may not be exhaustive, so you may wish to consult the admissions offices of the schools where you plan to apply for more information.
-These state-specific mandates are included here by regulatory mandate and may repeat information included elsewhere in the application.

 • California Residents